Rodent Exclusion and Control

 Educational Inspections

-The Vector Control Program provides educational rodent inspections FREE to County residents (inspections are performed on the exterior of buildings and only in San Diego County).
+The Vector Control Program provides educational rodent inspections FREE to San Diego County residents.
+Inspections are performed on the outside of the buildings.
 This inspection includes a free Rat Control Starter Kit.
-The kit enables you to control rats yourself and provides examples of materials needed.
+The kit will help you to control rats yourself and provides examples of materials needed.
 It includes:

-The Vector Control program is NOT a pest control company and does NOT trap, bait, or remove rodents as part of this inspection, and does not provide poison bait.
+The Vector Control program is NOT a pest control company.
+We do NOT trap, bait, or remove rodents as part of this inspection, and do not provide poison bait.

 To request a rat inspection contact the Vector Control Program.